companygardener/lookup_by/README.md

 # Find or create
 #   Useful for user-submitted fields that grow over time
 #   e.g. user_agents, ip_addresses
-#
-#   Note: Only works if attributes are nullable
 lookup_by :column_name, cache: 20, find_or_create: true
 ```